Stantheman/rss2text/README.md

 make sure DateTime::Format::W3CDTF doesn't kill the program.
 It will make use of HTTP::Cookies::Netscape if you ask it to send a cookie with a request.

-rss2text uses POE to grab feeds more quickly.
+rss2text uses POE to help grab feeds more quickly.

 Debian has packages available for each: